ivineb/illustration-portfolio/README.md

+# Portfolio
-# a portfolio of my illustrations created at the Minneapolis College of Art and Design.
+<p>A Portfolio of my illustrations created at the Minneapolis College of Art and Design.</p>

 Check it out here: <a href="https://ivineb.github.io/illustration-portfolio/index.html">Portfolio</a>